Baton (law enforcement)

 A baton (also truncheon, nightstick, billy club, billystick, cosh, lathi, or simply stick) is a roughly cylindrical club made of wood, rubber, plastic, or metal.
 It is carried as a compliance tool and defensive weapon by law-enforcement officers, correctional staff, security guards and military personnel.
 The name baton comes from the French bâton (stick), derived from Old French Baston, from Latin bastum.

 As a weapon a baton may be used defensively (to block) or offensively (to strike, jab, or bludgeon), and it can aid in the application of armlocks.
 The usual striking or bludgeoning action is not produced by a simple and direct hit, as with an ordinary blunt object, but rather by bringing the arm down sharply while allowing the truncheon to pivot nearly freely forward and downward, so moving its tip much faster than its handle.
 Batons are also used for non-weapon purposes such as breaking windows to free individuals trapped in a vehicle, or turning out a suspect's pockets during a search (as a precaution against sharp objects).

 Some people other than law enforcement officers use batons as weapons because of their simple construction and easy concealment.
-The use or carrying of batons or improvised clubs by people other than law enforcement officers is restricted by law in many countries.
+The use or carrying of batons or improvised clubs by people other than law enforcement officers is restricted by law in many countries, by reason that baton strikes against vulnerable parts of the body can have the capacity to inflict lethal injuries.